-SPOA = single point of access - the route for external referrals into the services stable in some teams and reduced in other.
-Whilst the longest waits continue to be in the Bolsover area, this has reduced to 13 weeks, and there has been a resolution to the 2 complex ER issues, therefore further improvement should be noticed
+SPOA = single point of access - the route for external referrals into the services

+Wait times within the OA CMHT's have remained stable in some teams and reduced in other.
+Whilst the longest waits continue to be in the Bolsover area, this has reduced to 13 weeks, and there has been a resolution to the 2 complex ER issues. therefore further improvement should be noticed over coming months.